 eInvestigations Manual and RealTime Ocean Portal or by itself.
 If you are a faculty member

 interested in using the Ocean Studies textbook in a current or future

 course offering, you may request an

 Orders for the Ocean Studies textbook and/or other course materials

 should be placed through your college bookstore.
 Go to the Order Class Materials page for details.
-If you would like to order the Ocean Studies text individually, please visit the AMS Online Store.
-The Third edition will available for purchase in mid-Summer 2011.
+Students can also place orders directly through the AMS Online Store, under the AMS Ocean Studies header.

 Ocean Studies 3rd Ed.
 Table of

 the Earth System (pg.
 1) (copyright